Foods, Factories and Farms in Dallas-Fort WorthBy Beth McGee & Jessica Myers

-Call to schedule a tour to let kiddos collect eggs, meet the lambs and chickens and harvest seasonal veggies.
+Call to book a tour (for groups of 25 or more), or join the monthly family farm tour (call for the schedule) to let kiddos collect eggs, meet the lambs and chickens and harvest seasonal veggies.
 Before leaving, let little ones explore the 300-acre, natural pesticide- and herbicide-free, organic family-owned farm just outside of Celina.

 Hours: Mon–Fri, 8am–6pm